DorukKaraman/Online_Shopping_Webpage_DB_systems/README.md

 ### 4. Run the Project
 - python shopping_project.py

---
+---

 ## Project Structure
 .
-├── shopping_project.py      # Main Python script with GUI and database logic ├── shopping_db.db           # SQLite database (generated if not exists) └── README.md                # Project description and setup guide
+├── cs281proje.py      # Main Python script (GUI + database logic)
+├── database1.db       # SQLite database (auto-created if it does not exist) ├── schema.sql         # SQL schema to rebuild the database from scratch └── README.md          # Project description and setup guide